1. General accounting conventions

 |Narodowy Bank Polski||5.2068|

 8. Pension fund

 The pension fund’s real estate is recorded in the balance sheet at value prevailing on transfer date less annual depreciation.
-If the balance sheet value of real estate has been covered by revaluation, the corresponding depreciation is recorded by reversing the revaluation so that depreciation has no impact on the profit and loss account.
+If the balance sheet value of real estate has been covered by revaluation, the corresponding depreciation is recorded by reversing the revaluation so that depreciation has no impact on the Bank of Finland’s profit and loss account.

 9. Recording of provisions

-Provisions can be made in the annual accounts, if they are necessary for safeguarding the real value of the Bank’s funds or for smoothing out variations in profit and loss arising from changes in exchange rates or market value of securities.
+Provisions can be made in the annual accounts, if they are necessary for safeguarding the real value of the Bank’s funds or for smoothing out variations in profit and loss arising from changes in exchange rates or the market value of securities.
 Provisions can also be made, as necessary, to cover the Bank’s pension liability.

 10. Off-balance sheet commitments

 Profits and losses arising from off-balance sheet instruments are treated in the same way as profits and losses arising from on-balance sheet instruments.
 Foreign exchange forward transactions are taken into account in calculating the net average cost of the currency position.

 11. Changes in accounting conventions

 There were no changes in accounting conventions in the financial year 2019.